ricky9w/url-shortener-worker/README.md

 **Warning**: It's recommended to configure `kv_namespaces`, `DEFAULT_URL` and `HTML_REDIRECT` with `wrangler.toml`.
 If your worker is connected to your GitHub repo, configurations in `wrangler.toml` will **override** settings in Cloudflare Dashboard on every push (except for secrets like `API_TOKEN`).
 To avoid configuration issues, manage bindings and environment variables consistently in `wrangler.toml`.

+**Note**: If you prefer not to use `git` or `wrangler.toml`, you can just create a Worker project directly in the Dashboard.
+Simply copy-paste the `worker-configuration.d.ts` and `index.ts` file into the web editor, save, and then manage bindings and environment variables through the Dashboard interface.

 ## Usage

 ### Redirect with Short Links (GET)